jeremyvanlier/enrol_coursepayment/coursepayment/README.txt

 See Git for the complete history, major changes will be listed below

+2016111200 - Support for availability_coursepayment, purchase a single activity
 2015061202 - Intergration of customable vat percentage per instance and global 2015061201 - We added invoice mail support